 H. K. Hebeler

 James Cloonan errs in discussing the PowerShares FTSE RAFI US 1000 exchange-traded fund (PRF) [“AAII Model ETF Portfolio Review and How to Take Advantage of ETFs” November 2008 AAII Journal].
 This ETF tracks the Fundamental Index devised by Research Associates and maintained by FTSE—1,000 large-capitalization U.S. stocks compose the index.
 Dr. Cloonan states that the index weights its components with proprietary fundamental factors.
 However, these factors are publicly and plainly disclosed in the book “The Fundamental Index: A Better Way to Invest.”
 The four metrics employed by the authors—Arnott, Hsu, and West—are the last quarter’s book value and trailing five-year sales, cash flows, and dividends.
 These authors, who are also the inventors of the method, explain how they weight companies that pay no dividends.
-They give enough information for any investor—institutional or individual—to learn to weight his own portfolio by their scheme.
+They give enough information for any investor—institutional or individual—to learn to weight his own port

 Dr. Richard Friary